abhishekbhardwaj/react-url-query-parameter-store/readme.md

   - Performs shallow routing by default but this is customizable for the entire store or just on a per-use basis.
 - Server-side rendering support
   - Allows you to specify initial query values when the router itself is not ready.
-- Listens for URL updates outside of the hooks and makes sure its own stateis always up to date.
+- Listens for URL updates outside of the hooks and makes sure its own state is always up to date.
 - The library internally does shallow comparisons to prevent unnecessary re-renders.

-## Usage

-`react-url-query-parameter-store` caters to a variety of use-cases.
+### Common Use Cases

 1. **State Persistence**: Store application state in the URL for easy sharing and bookmarking.
 2. **User Preferences**: Manage user settings like language, theme, or view options.